A faithful reimplementation of the University of Seville method

 3.00%

 Daylight supports part of the occupied time.
-Computed for latitude 37°, an 08:00–17:00 schedule and a 300 lx target — fully adjustable inside.
+Computed for latitude 37°, an 08:00–17:00 schedule and a 300 lx target.
+Everything is adjustable inside the calculator.

-The hard part — a full annual overcast-sky simulation — runs instantly in your browser.
-You only ever think in Daylight Factor.
+The hard part, simulating a full overcast-sky year, happens in your browser in milliseconds.
+You only ever supply the Daylight Factor.

 Provide DF at a point, along a vertical section, or across a whole floor-plan grid.
-DF is a static, location-independent indicator of a space's daylight performance.
+DF is a static indicator of a space's daylight performance and, under an overcast sky, it doesn't depend on which way the windows face.

 We model the overcast sky

-For every 15-minute step of the occupied year we compute the CIE overcast-sky exterior illuminance from solar geometry, then the interior illuminance as E = DF × E_ext.
+For every 15-minute step of the occupied year we compute the CIE overcast-sky exterior illuminance from solar geometry, then the interior illuminance as E_int = E_ext × DF/100.

 Read DAo & DAo.con

-DAo is the share of occupied time the space stays above your lux target; DAo.con also credits partial daylight.
+DAo is the share of occupied time the point meets or beats your lux target; DAo.con also credits partial daylight.
 Results render as gauges, curves and heatmaps.

 A faithful annual daylight model